Legion-Team/legion-protocol-contracts/docs/src/src/LegionLinearVesting.sol/contract.LegionLinearVesting.md

 ## Functions
 ### onlyCliffEnded

-Throws if an user tries to release tokens before the cliff period has ended
+Throws if a user tries to release tokens before the cliff period has ended

 ```solidity